Mohamed-Aziz-Aguir/soc-detection-soar-automation/docs/installation-overview.md

 # Installation Overview

-This project is documented in a **deployment-agnostic** way.
+This repository focuses on documentation and artifacts, not redeployment automation.

 ## Assumptions
-- Wazuh and Shuffle are already deployed (e.g., Docker/Docker Compose).
+- Wazuh and Shuffle exist and are operational (e.g., Docker-based deployment).
-- You have a working path for Wazuh to deliver alerts to Shuffle via webhook.

-## What is included here
-- Wazuh rules and their intent
+- TheHive/Cortex/MISP are integrated at the environment level and reachable by the orchestration layer (when enabled).
+- Secrets/tokens are managed outside Git.

+## Included artifacts
-- Shuffle workflow exports
+- Shuffle workflow exports (JSON)
-- Integration steps and expected configurations
-- Demo artifacts (screenshots/video)

-## What is not included
-- Full infrastructure-as-code (IaC) redeployments
+- Wazuh rule placeholders (you can add sanitized rules)
+- Documentation covering integrations, workflows, and IR process
+- Evidence: screenshots + demo video link